Small Grants Program for Undergraduate Students to Support Research and Creative Scholarship

 The amount awarded will depend on a number of factors, including whether your faculty mentor is likely to have access to other sources of funding, the number of students your mentor is hoping to fund (there is a cap of $1,500 in funding of students for any one mentor, per fiscal year) and how much is available in the OURCS budget at the time that funding is sought.

 Note: Due to limited funding, this program is currently available for undergraduate students only.
+Faculty and graduate students may contact Dr. Grady Hanrahan, Associate Provost for Experiential Learning, Research and Faculty Development for information on possible funding sources for their work.

 To be considered for funding, a student must be an undergraduate student who is currently enrolled at CLU.
 The project must be actively ongoing between the start of fall semester and last day of spring semester of the on-going academic year to be considered for funding.
 Projects that have taken place prior to the current academic year cannot be funded.